 Our Forman Center is located on the Mandell Education Campus in Melrose Park, home to many other Jewish educational and cultural institutions and easily accessible for families living in Eastern and Northern Montgomery and Bucks Counties.
-The beloved facility is filled with vibrant classrooms, a regulation-sized gymnasium and spacious outdoor sports fields.
+Theis filled with vibrant classrooms, a regulation-sized gymnasium and spacious outdoor sports fields.
 Walk down our hallways and hear students ask questions, present research, debate in Hebrew and celebrate our traditions and culture.

 At Perelman, we encourage children to develop a love of science and use that passion to help the world.
 We do it through hands-on, experiential learning – enhanced by higher-level thinking that comes from Jewish studies and Hebrew immersion.